The Web Report Designer allows you to create a number of reports and print templates to be used with data from your Method account.

 Let's explain why the contact names looks as it does.

-The report will list all of the records from the base table chosen for the report.
-If you recall, we chose the Contacts table.
+The report lists all of the records from the base table chosen for the report, the Contacts table.

 The Detail1 band defines how each record looks in the report.
 The Detail1 band had a lot of whitespace above and below the field name: